 In the period January through May, Bechtel began conceptual engineering of plant modification packages for the St. Lucie and Turkey Point initial outages.
 In May 2009, Bechtel submitted a man-hour estimate for the projects to EPU management.

-EPU management

-asked Bechtel to reconsider the estimate, identify potential efficiencies to reduce costs, and submit a new estimate in June 2009.
+This estimate was 700,000 man-hours greater than expected by FPL and the company began examining reasons for the estimated increases, as well as potential strategies for attacking the increases.
+EPU management asked Bechtel to reconsider the estimate, identify potential efficiencies to reduce costs, and submit a new estimate in June 2009.